MJordanBecode/WorkShop-Python-MachineLearning/readme/Installation.md

-# WorkShop-Python-MachineLearning
 ## Install Python on Apple, Ubuntu and Window

 ### Apple :
 __Installation of Homebrew :__